 The Misconduct Sanctioning Panel will be trained bi-annually by the Title IX Coordinator.

-The Sanctioning Panel meets bi-weekly in a noticed, closed meeting.
-The Title IX Coordinator provides the SARs to be reviewed seven days prior.
+The Sanctioning Panel meets in a closed meeting.
+The Title IX Coordinator provides the SARs to be reviewed prior to the meeting.
 The SAR is redacted to delete the names and identifying information of the Reporting Party and Respondent.

 The Title IX Coordinator is present during the meetings of the Misconduct Sanctioning Panel but does not have a vote in determining the specific sanctions.